Skip to main content

 Executive narrative, analyst relations, customer advisory

-A senior operator never targets a vague "enterprise" segment; they target a specific ACV band with the channel mix and team shape that band rewards.
+Nobody good plans against a vague "enterprise" segment.
+You pick a specific ACV band and build the channel mix and team shape that band pays back.

-A fractional CMO uses ACV to discipline three decisions:
+A fractional CMO uses ACV to settle three decisions:

 Channel selection

-Channels with CAC > ACV are not viable; channels with CAC > ACV÷3 are on probation.
+Channels where CAC exceeds ACV are dead on arrival; channels where CAC exceeds ACV÷3 are on probation.

 Pipeline coverage